auctoyahcallamitty/telegram_utilities/README.md

 # <p align='center'> TELEGRAM UTILITIES (PAID)</p>

 <p> This repository contains some paid telegram utilities that you can use for various telegram related tasks.
-All of these utilities are written in python and telethon</p>
+All of these utilities are written in python and telethon.
+You can ontact me to get more details about any of these tools.</p>

 ## Contact me
 - Telegram - [@shandev4](https://t.me/shandev4)